dennisshevtsov/code-convention/README.md

 * Do use modifier *readonly* for a field if the field is not changing after initialazing.
 * Do not add empty lines between fields.

+## Methods
+* Do use Pascal case for a name of a method.

 ## Naming
 * Do use Pascal case for a class, an interface, a property, a method, and a constant.
 ```csharp